colyseus/create-colyseus-app/README.md

 # `create-colyseus-app`

-An npm init template for kick starting a Colyseus project (TypeScript)
+An npm init template for kick starting a Colyseus project in TypeScript.

 ## :crossed_swords: Usage